-This report covers only potassium chromate.
+This report covers only potassium dichromate.
 The risk related to chromium (VI) compounds has already been assessed in the Risk Assessment Report (RAR) published in 2005 (E.C., 2005) and which focused on chromium trioxide, sodium chromate, sodium dichromate, potassium dichromate and ammonium dichromate.
 Sodium dichromate is already included in the candidate list.

-Three other Annex XV reports are submitted jointly and concern potassium dichromate, sodium chromate and ammonium dichromate.
-Part I of each report is similar (except for this substance which is not classified as toxic for reproduction) since information comes from the Risk Assessment Report.
+Three other Annex XV reports are submitted jointly and concern sodium chromate, potassium chromate and ammonium dichromate.
+Part I of each report is similar (except for potassium chromate which is not classified as toxic for reproduction) since information comes from the Risk Assessment Report.